 Even more recently, a 2012 study commissioned by Cotton USA shows some interesting facts about pink.
 Men who wear pink earn about $1,200 more each year than those who wear other colors!
 These men are also more likely to impress female colleagues and perform with more confidence.

 According to Stephanie Thiers-Ratcliffe, Cotton USA’s International Marketing Manager – “Pink is a color more men have been embracing recently and it's encouraging that they are not afraid to experiment with brighter colors.”
 The color itself is empowering.
 It boosts the attractiveness of guys who own their clothing.

 5. Pink Goes Well With Most Colors

-Pink is a versatile color.
+Knowing how to mix and match colors in clothing can be tough.
+Pink is a versatile color that can help you though.
 The fact is any skin tone works with some type of pink.
 Men with darker complexions look good in lighter shades such as carnation pink, cherry blossom and lavender pink.
 Meanwhile guys on the fair side can go with deeper shades like Persian rose and hot pink.

 I recommend you to Google those types and try them all for the same item of clothing.
 This is how you'll determine which one gives the most contrast with your face.

 A word of caution: deeper pinks tend to draw focus away from everything else so they're better for small accessories like a bowtie or pocket square.

 Pink makes a great addition to outfits that have brown, khaki, monochrome or dark shades of blue.
 That's why it's appropriate for both formal and casual styles.
 Think of black-and-gray business attire – suit, tie and slacks – in which you need a dress shirt to brighten everything up.
 Pink does that easily.